emqx/emqx-docs/en_US/advanced/webhook.md

 ```

 ::: tip
-WebHook processes events in one-way pattern.
+Webhook processes events in one-way pattern.
 It only supports pushing events in EMQX Broker to Web services, and does not care about the return of Web services.
 With the help of WebHooks, many services such as device going online, online and offline recording, subscription and message storage, and message delivery confirmation can be completed.

 :::

 ## Configuration item

-The WebHook configuration file is located in: `etc/plugins/emqx_web_hook.conf`, the detailed description of configuration items can be found in [Configuration Item](../admin/cfg.md).
+The Webhook configuration file is located in: `etc/plugins/emqx_web_hook.conf`, the detailed description of configuration items can be found in [Configuration Item](../admin/cfg.md).

 ## Trigger rule